Brandon Crawford Player Props: Giants vs. Rockies

-On Tuesday, Brandon Crawford (.412 on-base percentage in past 10 games, 126 points above season-long percentage) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
-First pitch is at 8:40 PM ET.
+The San Francisco Giants, including Brandon Crawford (.389 on-base percentage in past 10 games, 107 points above season-long percentage), take on starter Connor Seabold and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Orioles.
+In his most recent appearance, he went 1-for-5 with a double and an RBI against the Rockies.

 Brandon Crawford Game Info & Props vs. the Rockies